 Notice how Steve Jobs incorporates characters (e.g. himself, his biological parents), and events (e.g. his adoption, him dropping out of college) to shape the moral of the story and to share his life lessons with the college graduates.

-Character, event, and story are the three corners of Kvart’s triangle.
-Together they leverage the power of the visual medium to produce an emotion that leaves a lasting impression on the audience.
+Character, event, and story make up the essential elements of a good video.
+Together, they leverage the power of the visual medium to produce an emotion that leaves a lasting impression on the audience.
 Try to include at least two of the three corners above, and you are on your way to making better videos that your audience will watch and share.
-David Kvart sums up the triangle in the following sentence:

 Stick to that advice and you will be more than ready for the future of content marketing.